WebAssembly/gc/proposals/gc/waml/README.md

 Notably, all fields of tuples and the contents of type `ref` have to be represented as `anyref`, in order to be compatible with [polymorphism](#polymorphism).

+### Algebraic Data Types

+The constructors of each date type are assigned numeric tags in alphabetical order.
+Their values are represented as either a `i31ref`, if the constructor has no arguments, or as a struct whose first field is the tag as an `i32`, and the remainder are the argument values.

+The actual constructors have a first-class representation as well.
+For an argumentless constructor, it is the `i31ref` value itself, for others it is the cached RTT used for the value.

+Pattern matching against an argumentless constructor simply tests for reference equality.
+Matching against another constructor first tries downcast to its type and if successful, checks the tag field.

+When a constructor is applied to too few arguments, a [curried closure](#currying) is created.

 ### Polymorphism

-Polymorphism requires the use of `anyref` as a universal representation for any value of variable type.
+Polymorphism requires the use of `eqref` as a universal representation for any value of variable type.
+It use

 References returned from a generic function call are cast back to their concrete type when that type is known at the call site.

-Moreover, tuples and `ref` likewise represent all fields with `anyref`, i.e., they are treated like polymorphic types as well.
+Moreover, tuples and `ref` likewise represent all fields with `eqref`, i.e., they are treated like polymorphic types as well.
 This is necessary to enable passing them to polymorphic functions that abstract some of their types, for example:
 ```
 val f z (x, y) = x + y + z